JoshyDevRL/rlbot-wiki/docs/botmaking/hoops.md

 In Hoops the goals are two rings.
 The rings are placed ??? uu above the ground.
 Their radius is 753 uu but they are connected to the wall with straight lines.

-Center of goals: ???
+Center of goals: y=2936
-Distance from back wall: ???
+Distance from back wall: y=2286
+Goal height: z=350

 ## Boost Pads